o3de/ROSConDemo/docker/README.md

 # Dockerfile for running the ROSConDemo

-The Dockerfile is going to create an Ubuntu Jammy + ROS Humble platform that prepares the O3DE simulator together with the o3de-ros2-gem to run the demo in this repository.
+The Dockerfile is going to create an image that prepares the O3DE simulator together with the o3de-ros2-gem and o3de_kraken_nav to run the demo hosted in this repository.

+The image by default will use Ubuntu Jammy and ROS 2 Humble but can also be configured to use Ubuntu Focal and ROS 2 Galactic.

 ## Requisites